 My rating: 5 of 5 stars

-As good a modern play as any I am familiar with.
-Soyinka brilliantly seizes on a literary possibility granted him by a painful history: he synthesizes the festal form of traditional Yoruba drama—which he explains at length in an essay included in this volume, “Theatre in Traditional African Cultures”—with European modes (particularly the ironic-tragic pageantry of Euripides in the market scenes and Shavian social satire when treating the dangerously bumbling English colonizers).
+Death and the King’s Horseman is as good a modern play as any I am familiar with.
+In this 1975 Nigerian drama, Wole Soyinka brilliantly seizes on a literary possibility granted him by a painful history: he synthesizes the festal form of traditional Yoruba drama—which he explains at length in an essay included in this volume, “Theatre in Traditional African Cultures”—with European modes, particularly the ironic-tragic pageantry of Euripides in the market scenes and Shavian social satire when treating the dangerously bumbling English colonizers.

 The plot: the title character, Elesin, is obliged to follow his king into death; when the English district officer, Pilkings, hears of Elesin’s intention to commit ritual suicide (an act that coincides with the Prince’s visit to Nigeria on a tour of the colonies), he resolves to put a stop to it.
 Predictably, Pilking’s high-handed interference brings on chaos and destruction—though Elesin himself is not blameless, arrogantly claiming a young bride on the eve of his death, an act that creates further complications.
 This is a simple but mysterious tragic action, obeying the unities of time, but richly elaborated in a language that can seemingly do anything, from the scabrous lyricism of the praise-singer to the well-intentioned hauteur of the district officer’s wife to the exuberant sexual taunting of the market girls to the chastened anti-colonial sensibility of the king’s horseman’s English-educated son.
 Brief quotations will not give an adequate sense of the play’s vitality and variety, so I will simply recommend that you read it.